awsdocs/aws-iot-docs/developerguide/iot-sql-reference.md

 In AWS IoT, rules are defined using an SQL\-like syntax\.
 SQL statements are composed of three types of clauses:

-** SELECT **
+**SELECT**
 Required\.
 Extracts information from the incoming message payload and performs transformations\.

 **FROM**
 The MQTT message topic filter\.
-When a message with a matching topic is received through the AWS IoT message broker, the rule is triggered\.
-Required for rules that will be triggered by messages that pass through the message broker; Optional for rules that will only be triggered using the [Basic Ingest](iot-basic-ingest.md) feature\.
+The rule is triggered for each message sent to an MQTT topic that matches the filter specified here\.
+Required for rules that are triggered by messages that pass through the message broker\.
+Optional for rules that are only triggered using the [Basic Ingest](iot-basic-ingest.md) feature\.

-** WHERE**
+**WHERE**
 Optional\.
-Adds conditional logic that determines if a rule is evaluated and its actions are executed\.
+Adds conditional logic that determines if the actions specified by a rule are carried out\.

 An example SQL statement looks like this: